Mohammed-islam0907/learning-devops/AWS/README.md

 - Allows each task to have a specific role - different containers need different permissions
 - Defined in Task Definition
 - Makes sure containers have access to what they need

+## Amazon ECS - Load Balancer Integrations

+1) ALB used for most ECS setups
+    - works at L7 (HTTP), can route traffic to different containers based on request
+2) NLB
+    - L4 - for high performance applications
+3) Classic Load Balancer (CLB)
+    - no advanced features

+## ECR

+- Container image hub on the cloud
+- Private and public repositories
+- Integrated with ECS, backed by S3 - images stored securely
+- Access controlled by IAM
+- If there are errors, check IAM permissions